New car wash chain turns underperforming washes into revenue-generating powerhouses

 When the two childhood friends acquired an ailing tunnel wash in Strongsville, Ohio, in 2013, many doubted their ability to turn it around.
 However, they quickly proved the naysayers wrong.
 Renaming the wash Sgt.
 Clean’s Car Wash, a nod to Krusz’s service in the United States Marine Corps, they revived the business with what has become their signature brand of personalized service.

 Since then, they’ve acquired and turned around four additional locations.
 And they’re just getting started.

-Krusz credits their team, dedication to employee training and their partnership with industry-leading car wash technology provider DRB Systems for their success.
+Krusz credits their team, dedication to employee training and their partnership with industry-leading car wash technology provider DRB Tunnel Solutions for their success.

 “Without a doubt, we wouldn’t be where we are today without the guidance and wisdom of DRB,” Krusz said.

-Even though the original POS was from DRB Systems and DRB was also the first POS vendor they learned about, they didn’t select the vendor by default.
+Even though the original POS was from DRB and they were the first POS vendor the Sgt.
+Clean’s team learned about, they didn’t select the vendor by default.
 They researched every provider they could find, even traveling to visit different vendors and car wash sites in search of the most user-friendly system for both their team and their customers.

 “It was the smoothest and easiest,” Krusz said.
 “Plus, DRB provided a ton of information.
 The reporting and capability of getting data was just profound.”

 Perhaps even more profound was how genuine and positive the company and its representatives were.